Donald Trump Pee Pee Tape And More: Alec Baldwin And SNL Skewer Trump News Conference On Steve Harvey, Obamacare and Golden Showers

 The awesomeness of this joke lies in the fact that — as noted by Occupy Democrats — many Trump followers apparently voted for him on the assumption that when the hated Obamacare was eliminated, they themselves would still have the ACA — not realizing it was the same thing.

 Almost as funny as the Donald Trump pee pee tape scandal of the last week was Donald Trump’s seeming decision to bring in a new face to help Ben Carson run HUD.
-Even though it didn’t happen in the actual news conference, Trump/Baldwin worked it in any way:
+Even though it didn’t happen in the actual news conference, Trump/Baldwin worked it in any way.

 “Oh, is it Congressman John Lewis?
 That man is a hero,” one of the journalists asks, to which Trump/Baldwin replies, “No, I’ve got somebody even better.
 Steve Harvey.”